1/4 Zip Windbreaker Pullover: Shell, Windshirt & Golf Fit Guide

 A knit pullover may feel nice, but wind can cut through it quickly.
 A woven shell helps reduce that problem.

-That does not mean the product needs to become a heavy jacket.
 In many cases, a lightweight wind-resistant shell is enough.
 The goal is not extreme weather protection.
 The goal is to create a clean outer layer that blocks enough wind for real use.

-This is where a quarter-zip windbreaker pullover fits well.
+This is where a quarter zip windbreaker pullover fits well.

 It gives the wearer a more protected feel without the bulk of heavier outerwear.